-|VCPU||The number of CPUs.|
+|VCPU||Select the number of CPUs.|

-|VRAM||The amount of memory assigned to the Virtual Machine.|
+|VRAM||Select the amount of memory assigned to the Virtual Machine.|

 |Network||The net segment where the VM is configured.
 Please note that the IP address is set automatically.
 The user must select a segment with available IP addresses.|